mmurygin/notes/microservices/common.md

 1. Do not try to make network reliable, it's imposible.
 Focus on recover capability is much better.
 1. Have the capability to degrade functionality in case when one microservice is broken.
 We need to ask yourself: "What happens if this microservice is down?"
 1. Monitor and react (circuit breaker) on a slow services.
 To not allow them to break the whole system.
+1. There are two ways of autoscaling:
+    * _predictive_ - when we have a load metrics and we can use them to scale up\down in predefined time periods
+    * _reactive_ - when we react on load in runtime

 ## Articles
 1. [12 factored apps](https://12factor.net/)